 Beyond regulatory standards, many organisations are subject to voluntary standards or are required by contract to comply with cybersecurity requirements.
 Of particular note, the payment card industry in the United States establishes its own cybersecurity standards (the Payment Card Industry Data Security Standards (PCI-DSS)) that apply to merchants or vendors that process payment card data.
 The federal government has also focused substantially in recent years on the establishment of voluntary cybersecurity requirements, particularly for critical infrastructure entities, which are generally entities that provide vital services to a large part of the population.
 In 2013, President Obama issued Executive Order 13636, 'Improving Critical Infrastructure Cybersecurity' to establish a process for the government to create voluntary cybersecurity standards applicable to critical infrastructure entities.
 Pursuant to this Executive Order, the National Institute of Standards and Technology (NIST) issued a voluntary 'Cybersecurity Framework', which provides a risk-based approach to cybersecurity, and references various national and international standards.
-President Trump's cybersecurity Executive Order, Executive Order 13800, 'Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure,' requires federal agency heads to implement the NIST Cybersecurity Framework, further encouraging broad adoption of the voluntary risk-based standard.
+NIST's role in facilitating and supporting the development of the Framework was codified in the Cybersecurity Enhancement Act of 2014.
+President Trump's cybersecurity Executive Order 13800, 'Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure,' requires federal agency heads to implement the NIST Cybersecurity Framework, further encouraging broad adoption of the voluntary riskbased standard.